world-bank/airbitz-core/readme.md

 'deps' directory:

     make abc.build-android-arm
-    make abc.build-ios-universal (only works on a Mac) make abc.build-native
+    make abc.build-ios-armv7 (only works on a Mac) make abc.build-native

 The 'deps' system automatically downloads and builds the various open-source